jpaulm/fbp-tutorial-filter-file/README.md

 Filter File with DrawFBP: use a network of flow-based components to display selected records from files.

-For more about flow-based programming (FBP) please see https://github.com/flowbased/flowbased.org/wiki.
+For more about Flow-Based Programming (FBP) please see https://github.com/flowbased/flowbased.org/wiki and http://www.jpaulmorrison.com/fbp/ .

 This tutorial is repeatable, so that concepts can be shared with others, or reinforced and clarified in future, perhaps on a different platform.
+FBP, as demonstrated here, is fully asynchronous, and uses a "conveyor belt" analogy, rather than being procedural like a number of other systems which also use the term "Flow-Based Programming".

 Using DrawFBP, we design and build a network of components from the JavaFBP library (jar file), then compile and run in a Windows or Unix environment.